Skip to main content

 Air is made of gas molecules.
 The more gas molecules there are in an area, the more dense the air is.
 More molecules also mean the air has more weight and pressure.
 Fewer molecules mean the air has lower density, weight and pressure.

 Like all molecules, molecules of gases in the atmosphere are always moving.
-At higher temperatures, the molecules move quickly and spread out.
-This means that there are fewer molecules in an area.
+At higher temperatures, the molecules move quickly and spread out more.
+This means there are fewer molecules in that area.
 Fewer molecules result in lower air pressure.
 The opposite is true at lower temperatures.
-The molecules stay closer together and air pressure is higher.
+The molecules stay closer together and the air pressure is higher.

 Air pressure is measured with a tool called a barometer.